Women in local government

 We encourage greater participation of women in local government as councillors and senior managers, in recognition of ongoing under-representation of women in these roles.

-• endorsing the Victorian local government Women’s charter principles which are gender equity, diversity and active citizenship
+- Supporting the Victorian local government Women’s charter principles which are gender equity, diversity and active citizenship

-• promoting the activities of the Australian Local Government Women’s Association
+- Promoting the activities of the Australian Local Government Women’s Association

-• promoting gender equity within local government to assist in the prevention of violence against women
+- Promoting gender equity within local government to assist in the prevention of violence against women

-• ensuring that our events and training encourage people to stand for council election are welcoming and accessible to female participants
+- Ensuring that our events and training encourage people to stand for council election are welcoming and accessible to female participants

-• encouraging councils to consider initiatives which will increase the participation of women at political and community levels.
+- Encouraging councils to consider initiatives which will increase the participation of women at political and community levels.

 Celebrating 100 Years of Women in Local Government